99codes/laravel-meeting/README.md

 }
 ```

+### Presenter

-**Presenter**: responsible for present the meeting, the model must implement the following interface and trait:
+Responsible for present the meeting, the model must implement the following interface and trait:

 ```php
 namespace App\Models;